HOW TO APPLY

 AMIGOS actively recruits and supports inclusion of participants from diverse backgrounds.
 AMIGOS provides needs-based financial assistance with distribution determined by family income, number of dependents and special financial circumstances.
+We are committed to making this opportunity available to as many as possible.
+Last year alone, we provided over $25,000 in financial assistance.
+We encourage any families worried about the financial barrier of the program to complete a financial assistance application.
 The amount will be awarded to qualified applicants as deductions on the family fee.
-Financial assistance applications are due during the interview process which will be held on the first 2 weekends of November.
+The Financial Assistance Application deadline has passed.
 Please contact firstname.lastname@example.org for additional information.

 Interested families need to bring a copy of 1040 and W-2 form to the interview.
 An essay is also required and may be emailed to us or bring it along during the interview.
 Please download the financial aid application for the essay prompt.

 The transformative AMIGOS experience starts before leaving home.

 Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
 With over 55 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
 The Austin Chapter AMIGOS training is youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help participants succeed beyond AMIGOS.
 Training sessions are facilitated by the Training Team and Austin Chapter Board of Directors.